Does Michigan have a diminished capacity defense?

-If you, or a loved one, is charged with a crime, possibly going to be charged with a crime, or need to investigate whether an appeal of a conviction is possible, it is important that you speak to an expert in those areas.
+If you, or a loved one, is charged with a crime, possibly going to be charged with a crime, or need to investigate whether an appeal of a conviction is possible, it is essential that you speak to an expert in those areas.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in criminal law from the pre-charge phase through any, and all, appeals.
-Do not trust your future and freedom to an attorney that practices dabbles in the criminal law.
+Do not trust your future and freedom to an attorney that dabbles in the criminal law.
 You need a specialist to make sure that you are given the protection and due process you deserve.
-If you have any questions, please call us at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will contact you.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.